Physics-Informed Neural Networks for Nonlinear Output Regulation: EXPERIMENTAL RESULTS

-To assess the performance of our solution and its generalization capability to different exosystem models, we tested the PINN-based controller under a wide range of simulation conditions, by varying both the exosystem frequency and the initial condition well beyond the training configurations.
+To assess the performance of our solution and its generalization capability to different exosystem models, we tested the neural controller under a wide range of simulation conditions, by varying both the exosystem frequency and the initial condition well beyond the configurations seen during training.
 We report the results in Fig.~\ref{fig:z-error-grid}.
 Each cell represents the mean absolute vertical tracking error over a $30$\,s experiment for a specific pair $(w_1(0),\Omega)$.
 Darker tones denote lower tracking error, while lighter tones correspond to larger errors.
 A cross inside a cell indicates that the simulation diverged at some point and we could not run the experiment for the full duration.
-Cells containing a white dot correspond to exosystem configurations that were used during the training phase of the PINN. \\ We can interpret the grid as a progression in difficulty: starting from the bottom-left corner, where both displacement and frequency are small, and moving towards the upper-right corner, where both are larger. \\ The PINN generalizes well across most of the domain, despite being trained on only a small subset of the tested configurations.
+Cells containing a white dot correspond to exosystem configurations that were used during the training phase of the PINN.
+We can interpret the grid as a progression in difficulty: starting from the bottom-left corner, where both displacement and frequency are small, and moving towards the upper-right corner, where both are larger. \\ The PINN generalizes well across most of the domain, despite being trained on only a small subset of the tested configurations.
+This same training framework could be readily extended to a broader range of exosystem conditions.
 In the upper-right corner, where the most challenging scenarios are located, the tracking error increases and, in some cases, the simulation diverges.
-This behavior should not be attributed to poor generalization of the PINN, but rather to the physical limitations of the system: for sufficiently large amplitudes and frequencies, it is not possible to track the reference given the inertia properties and actuator saturation limits of the helicopter.
-We also emphasize that the design and tuning of an optimal stabilizing feedback law is not the primary objective of this work and was not further investigated.
+This behavior may be due in part to limitations of the current feedback design, but we want to emphasize that the design and tuning of an optimal stabilizing feedback law was not the primary objective of this work and was not further investigated.

-In Fig.~\ref{fig:estats} we report a statistical analysis of the vertical tracking error to further confirm that the error is negligible in most cases.
-The histogram shows the distribution of the mean absolute error over all grid experiments.
-The mean value is relatively high due to a small number of configurations with large error, but these appear as outliers; the median is on the order of $10^{-2}\,$m, which is representative of the typical behavior.